March 2015 (the following dates are estimates)

 I spent many months thinking about what could represent Anti.biz the best.
 I went through a lot of different ideas, including this one:

-This logo was mean to represent the tug of war between good and evil.
+This logo was meant to represent the tug of war between good and evil.
 It also incorporated the number 9 which was the day I was born.
 I do like this idea, but didn't last long before I got sick of it.

 What I came up with next was a backwards cash sign or a Z with a line through it.
 I felt this was the best representation of Anti.biz